LOCATION: Madison, Wisconsin | COMPLETION DATE: December 2015 | CAPACITY: added 20kW (25kW total)

 Union Cab of Madison Cooperative is worker owned and operated.
-They added solar to their mechanics shop in 2012, and talked about expanding that 5 kilowatts to power their operations on their main administration building, at 2458 Pennsylvania Avenue, on the east side of Madison.
+They added solar to their mechanics shop in 2012, and talked about expanding from 5 to 25 kilowatts, adding power their operations on their main administration building, at 2458 Pennsylvania Avenue, on the east side of Madison.

 The main administration building had several exterior light fixtures which were connected to their MG&E electric metered connection.
-These presented a unique opportunity to blend a solar project with the updating of these exterior light fixtures to use LED technology and save more energy than the solar project alone would save this business.
+These presented a unique opportunity to blend a solar project with the updating of these fixtures to use LED technology and save more energy than the solar project alone would save this business.
 The solar equipment will be on a 25-year warrantied timeline, and the LED lighting on a 15-year life expectancy, with at least a 5 year warranty for that technology.

-Slice-of-Sun Solar Bonds
+Slice of Sun Solar Bonds

-Legacy Solar Co-op is now selling Slice-of-Sun Solar Bonds to any member who would like to support a Solar Legacy project and earn between 3% and 5% interest on their bonds purchased through the co-op.
+Legacy Solar Co-op sells Slice-of-Sun Solar Bonds to any member who would like to support a Solar Legacy project like this one, and earn between 4% and 6% interest on their bonds purchased through the co-op.
+Ready to get involved?